School Counselor Resources

 Fall Application Dates

-For fall admission, the extended early action deadline is January 15, 2021.
-Early action is a nonbinding cycle that gives complete applicants priority consideration for direct entry to academic programs, merit scholarship programs, and University honors experiences.
+For fall semester, Ohio University's Athens campus early action deadline is November 15.
+Early action is a nonbinding cycle that gives complete applicants priority consideration for direct entry to academic programs, merit scholarship programs and University honors experiences.
 The rolling admission deadline is February 1.
 Applicants who do not meet the early action deadline but who meet the rolling deadline will be considered on a space-available basis.
 Applications are reviewed and OHIO admission decisions are released on a rolling basis.

 Optional Application Materials